LDGerrits/QuickZone/docs/usage.md

 ```

 ### Debugging
-Enable the visualizer to see zone boundaries and whether they are used or not.
+Renders zones in the workspace to verify the setup.

 ```lua
 QuickZone:visualize(true)
 ```

 ## Considerations

-- **Point-Based Tracking:** QuickZone tracks points (the center of a Part, the Attachment's position, etc.), not the volume of the part itself.
+- **Point-Based Tracking:** QuickZone tracks the precise coordinate of an entity (Center, Attachment, or Pivot).
+It does not calculate the full volume intersection of the entity itself.

-- **Attachments:** If you need to track a specific part of a character, add an `Attachment` to that part and track the Attachment.
+- **Movement Threshold (Precision)**: QuickZone only re-calculates spatial state when an entity moves beyond a certain distance.
+Setting a higher precision value (e.g., 2.0 studs) significantly reduces overhead for slow-moving objects.

-- **Scheduling:** To maintain high FPS, QuickZone uses frame budget and smears workload across frames.
-As a consequence, an entity entering a zone might be detected a few frames later if thousands of calculations are queued.
+- **Budgeted Latency**: To prevent frame drops, QuickZone 'smears' workload across multiple frames.
+In high-load scenarios (e.g., thousands of active entities), there may be a slight delay between an entity physically entering a zone and the event firing.